The-A-Team-organization/illuminati_service_go/README.md

 Trigger an email manually using the service endpoint (http://localhost:8080/entry_password)

-Check your terminal logs to see the email sending process also as respose you should get hashed password
+Check your terminal logs to see the email sending process also as response you should get hashed password